Subscription Modal Banner

 Listed on the NASDAQ since 2007, Interactive Brokers (IBKR) is a low-cost online brokerage firm that allows you to invest globally in a variety of asset classes.
 This includes stocks, options, futures, currencies, bonds and funds.

-With over 37% of Interactive Brokers accounts now coming from Asia, and as IBKR’s Singapore client base continues to grow, IBKR made the decision to open an office here in Singapore last July 2020.
+With over 37% of Interactive Brokers accounts now coming from Asia, and as IBKR’s Singapore client base continues to grow, IBKR made the decision to open a Singapore office in July 2020.
 Despite being relatively new to set up camp in Singapore, IBKR is already a well-known brokerage and has been used by many investors in Singapore prior to this.

 Here’s what you’ll find in this review: